michelegarry/MGarryIT1025/Lab2A/readme.md

 # Executive Summary
-Summarize this assignment and the goal of this lab
+The goal of this lab is to recognize and be able to describe the functions of computer hardware.
+That way you know what is inside of a computer, and what each part is responsible for.

 # Hardware
 ## Hard Drives and Memory